20 Surprising Things That Some Think Can Increase Your Odds Of Divorce

 Same goes for giving up early, which Derichs tells me happens all too often.
 "Marriage is seen as disposable," she says.
 But this completely discounts what marriage is all about.
 Barring truly toxic or abusive situations — which you should leave, as soon as you can — marriage takes a lot of work, and a lot of effort.
 That means navigating all the pitfalls, sticking it out, and avoiding mistakes whenever you can.
 Here are some situations that can lead to divorce, or at least increase your odds that things won't work out.

 1. Focusing Too Much On Your Social Media Accounts

 Of course it's fun to post cute couple-y photos online.
 But if this is the base upon which your marriage is built, good luck.
-"When people find themselves investing more time and energy in their social media content than their marriage, you have a problem," says Murray and Dodge.
+"When people find themselves investing more time and energy in their social media content than their marriage, you have a problem," says Dr. Jill Murray and Adam Dodge, co-authors of The Empowered Woman's Guide To Divorce.
 "That effort is better spent working on the relationship."

 2. Failing To Practice "Self-Care"

 If you two don't take time to practice self-care, it will lead to problems down the road.
 "Many people believe that marriage means they become one person: they should like and agree with the other person’s taste in music, entertainment, political beliefs, etc.," Murray and Dodge say.
 "What happens when that is a belief is ... one or both partners lose their sense of self, their individuality that brought them together disappears and resentment, hostility, and passive-aggressiveness builds."
 And that mindset can tear you two apart.

 3. Not Creating A Family Budget